 or those new to this method

 2. Then, be guided in your practice by Ian and Ruth’s downloads featuring all the Blue Sky Mind techniques.
 Dr Ruth Gawler, Ian’s wife, is a General Practitioner with a special interest in Mindbody Medicine and in using meditation as an adjunct for healing minor and major illness.

-There is the option of using Ian’s classic meditation downloads that form a sequence that is numbered 1 to 5.
+There is also the option of using Ian’s Classic meditation downloads that form a sequence that is numbered 1 to 5.
 As a beginner, starting with number 1 is recommended – Meditation – A Complete Guide.
 Also, Ian’s wife Ruth has an excellent meditation practice download called A Woman’s Voice and together they have prepared Meditation for Children.

-THE BEST MEDITATION BOOK to begin with is Blue Sky Mind.
+RECOMMENDATIONS FOR THE MORE EXPERIENCED Begin with Blue Sky Mind.
 This book will help you identify and solve any problems you may be experiencing and lead you into a more direct and deeper experience of meditation.

 Also consider Meditation – an In-depth Guide, co-written by Ian and his colleague Paul Bedson.
-This book is remarkably comprehensive and details techniques for contemplation and guided imagery as well as meditation.
+This book is remarkably comprehensive and details techniques for contemplation and guided imagery as well as Mindfulness into Stillness meditation.

-These are books to read, to re-read, to study, to be guided by.
+These are books to read, to re-read, to study, and to be guided by.

-THE BEST DOWNLOADS: If you are more experienced, Ian recommends the Key practices from Blue Sky Mind that are all included in the Stillness Practice download Bundle.
+WHAT ARE THE BEST DOWNLOADS FOR YOU?
+If you are more experienced, Ian recommends the Key practices from Blue Sky Mind that are all included in the Stillness Practice download Bundle.

 Many experienced meditators find the specific process set out in the Mindfulness of Thoughts practice very helpful to take them beyond the distractions of excessive thinking and turbulent emotions into the deeper stillness of meditation.

-PLEASE NOTE These guided meditations are available in both Ruth and Ian Gawler’s voices as they lead all the exercises and meditations from Ian’s latest meditation book Blue Sky Mind.
-They are only available as downloads, not CDs and contain no instructions, just the guided practices.
+PLEASE NOTE These guided meditations are available in both Ruth and Ian Gawler’s voices as they guide all the exercises and meditations from Ian’s latest meditation book Blue Sky Mind.
+They are only available as downloads, and contain no instructions, just the guided practices.
 They are intended to support you as you learn, develop and deepen your meditation.

-Each group of the downloads as listed below is bundled together and made available for purchase as a single unit.
+Each group of the downloads, as listed below, is bundled together to be made available for purchase as a single unit.